-Vault’s Day in the Life feature allow you to read examples of a “typical day” on the job for roles in 18 different industries, from accounting to STEM fields.
+Firsthand’s Day in the Life feature allow you to read examples of a “typical day” on the job for roles in 18 different industries, from accounting to STEM fields.

 This feature can help you understand both entry-level jobs and positions you might aspire to later on—whether the role of a policy analyst at a nonprofit advocacy group or senior partner at a management consulting firm.
 By further understanding the daily routine of these jobs, you can assess whether you could envision doing them as part of your own career journey.

 After using this feature, you might have ideas of specific jobs you’d like to learn more about through informational interviewing or other job shadowing opportunities.

 This free resource serves as a hands-on tool for you to take your job shadowing to the next level.

 Forage offers virtual experience programs where you can complete a virtual project modeled on real-world job responsibilities at participating organizations, including BCG, Deloitte, Accenture, and JP Morgan Chase.
 These hands-on programs can help you enhance your self-knowledge and explore roles and responsibilities you’re curious about.

 You can earn a certificate of completion for each completed program and add the experience to your resume as an extracurricular activity.